Highlights of the program include:

 The GED preparation program allows students to work at their own pace.
 Each student enters at a different level and dedicates varying amounts of time to studying for the GED.

 In order to remain enrolled, students must meet the program attendance requirement.
 Regular attendance in the GED Lab will allow a student to complete the program faster.

-When a student feels he/she is ready to take the exam, a practice test is administered.
+When a student feels he/she is ready to take the exam, a practice test is highly recommended.
 The practice test has been shown to be a very good predictor of a student's score on the test.
-If the score on this practice test shows the student is ready, GED lab staff will assist the student in registering for the GED Exam.
+If the score on this practice test shows the student is ready, GED staff will assist the student in registering for the GED Exam.

 All GED learning materials are in the classroom.
 There is no textbook required.
 However, if you want to study at home, please discuss this with the instructor.